zhaya1984/ppdm-well-analytics/README.md

 ---

-## Data Quality and Source Contracts
+## Data Quality and Source Assumptions

 Testing focuses on business assumptions, grain, and temporal integrity rather than on maximising test count.